kierenfunk/gdrive-invoicing/README.md

 # gdrive-invoicing
-A google apps script that pulls data from timecamp and creates monthly invoices
+Automated google drive monthly invoicing with data from timecamp.

 <h1>How to use:</h1>